These alternate ways to butcher game animals require creativity.

 Skinning a deer with a golf ball and pickup

-Do you enjoy butchering and processing your own deer but loathe the skinning process?
+Do you enjoy butchering your own deer and processing your own venison but loathe the skinning process?
 Well, this method may be for you.

 You remove the front legs and hind legs like you would for a normal skinning job, but then place a golf ball under the skin.
 Tie a rope around it to make a makeshift handle.